VBAndCs/sVB-Small-Visual-Basic/Readme.md

 4. You can use `Me` to refer to the current Form.

-5. True and False are keywords of sVB.
+5. 'True' and 'False' are keywords of sVB.

 6. Subroutines can have parameters now:
 ```vb